yangwu1227/math-tools/README.md

 # math_tools

-A package for math utilitlies
+A package for math utilitlies for Linear Algebra MATH 224.

 ## License